Mastodon Township, Michigan

 Mastodon Township is a civil township of Iron County in the U.S. state of Michigan.
-As of the 2000 census, the township population was 668.
+As of the 2000 census, the township population was 668, and by 2020 its population was 576.

 Mastodon was so named from the fact mastodon bones were discovered when sinking a mine shaft.

 Mastodon may have also been named for the size of the large, iron ore body which was struck at the mine site; as "Mastodon" at that time, being a relatively new discovery, was also being used as a slang adjective, meaning large/huge.